What is marketing?

 Depending on your needs as well as your budget, this may include the use of:

 These are “behind the scenes” investments.
 You will use your own voice to engage your clients for the sake of authenticity and consistency.
+Everything else can be considered a form of marketing.

 The output of planning your marketing strategy is the structured approach you’ll use to provide your products and services and measure your overall success.
 When followed, your marketing approach will cultivate the benefits you promise in your brand and provide you with a map and a calendar for carrying out your daily marketing activities.